stuebersystems/doc.quattropod.en/docs/mini/pairing.md

 ### Download pairing file via web interface

-With some systems, the receiver is out of range and requires a lot of effort to reach.
-However, you have the option of downloading a pairing file and copying the receiver`s information to the transmitter via USB stick.
+If the QuattroPod receiver is hard to reach physically you have the option of downloading a pairing file and copying the receiver`s information to the transmitter via USB stick.
 You can use FAT, FAT32, or NTFS as the file system of the USB stick.

 * Either download the pairing file `pairingInfo.json` from the menu item `Device Management` of the [web interface](adv.settings.md).